Tourists in their fancy houseboats in the Alleppey backwaters seemed high in spirit, with their impressive cameras doing most of the work.

-I heard that they spend days sitting on the deck, experiencing the tranquility of this place, with a book in their hand, while swiftly sailing through one village to the other.
+I heard that they spend days sitting on the deck, experiencing the tranquillity of the Alleppey backwaters, with a book in their hand, while swiftly sailing from one village to the other.

-I wanted to explore this place too, but my own way.
+I wanted to explore this place too but in my own way.

-And here I was, in a government ferry, surrounded by a bunch of locals who were heading back from the mainland of Alleppey, with all the ration they needed, and a newspaper that they’d just purchased.
+And there I was, on a public ferry, surrounded by a bunch of locals who were heading back from the mainland Alleppey, with all the ration they needed, and a newspaper that they had just purchased.

 The entire scene was rather usual and uninterrupted.
-No one seemed excited about the beauty of Kerala backwaters.
+No one seemed excited about the beauty of the backwaters of Alleppey.

-I happened to take the early afternoon ferry – exactly when the 17-year old Sajin was coming back from his school.
+I happened to take the early afternoon ferry – exactly when the 17-year-old Sajin was coming back from his school.
 A happy smile on his face was a clear invitation to understand that he had a good day.
-A quick conversation with him and I found out that he was going back home after writing a successful year-end exam in his college.
+After a quick conversation with him, I found out that he was going back home after writing a successful year-end exam at his college.

-For the next few hours he became my host and my eyes to how I saw the backwaters of Allepey – in his very own ‘fibre-made’ (as he often claimed) canoe.
+For the next few hours, he became my host and my eyes to how I saw the Alleppey backwaters – in his very own ‘fibre-made’ (as he often claimed) canoe.

-The day to day life in the backwaters of Alleppey seemed fairly slow – with most of the townfolk seemingly busy in the tradition craft of boat making, or harvesting rice in the fields.
+The day-to-day life in the backwaters of Alleppey seemed fairly slow – with most of the townfolk seemingly busy in the traditional craft of boat making, or harvesting rice in the fields.

-But the floating engines, stretching through the boundaries of backwaters, never appeared to withdraw from their continuous movement – at least not under the daylight.
-They moved about places for hours and hours and days on end.
+But the floating engines, stretching through the boundaries of Alleppey backwaters, never appeared to withdraw from their continuous movement – at least not under the daylight.
+They move about places for hours and hours and days on end.

-Amid the group of big size houseboats, that make the majority of the traffic in the backwaters, what you sometimes stumble upon is a small canoe, with a fisherman delivering goods, and sometimes, local people.
+Amid the group of big-size houseboats, that make up the majority of the traffic in the backwaters, what you sometimes stumble upon is a small canoe, with a fisherman delivering goods, and sometimes, local people.

-The backwater in Kerala had its own charm.
-Here people seemed to have adopted a good lifestyle while living in a complete harmony with nature.
+The backwater of Alleppey has its own charm.
+Here people have adopted a good lifestyle while living in complete harmony with nature.

-As you drift through the small canals – which, however, is only possible in a small canoe – and run through its colony of small villages, you come across housewives washing clothes or doing other household chores, while men were busy driving boats or work in the paddy fields.
+As you drift through the small canals – which, however, is only possible in a small canoe – and run through its colony of small villages, you come across housewives washing clothes or doing other household chores, while men seem busy driving boats or working in the paddy fields.

-By the end of the day, most of them could be found having a good time in one of the local pubs, drinking locally-brewed coconut beer.
+By the end of the day, most of them could be found having a good time in one of the toddy shops, drinking locally-brewed coconut beer.

 The backwaters run along the entire length of the state of Kerala, covering several districts, each with its own unique charm and appeal.
 And dwarfing the beauty of all the other backwaters are the backwaters of Alleppey.

-Backwaters of Alleppey is big, and in fact so massive in its length, that according to Sajin, last year a German couple wandered in one of his friend’s houseboat – almost studying the place – for about 21 days and still went home, almost unsatisfied, and without being able to see it all.
+In Alleppey, the backwaters are so massive in their length that according to Sajin, a German couple once wandered in one of his friend’s houseboats – almost studying the place – for more than 20 days in a row.

-Flanked by the Western Ghats on one side and the Arabian Sea on the other – the backwaters of Alleppey are not just mesmerizingly beautiful but are one of the rare places in the entire world that’re situated below the sea level.
+Flanked by the Western Ghats on one side and the Arabian Sea on the other, the backwaters of Alleppey are not just mesmerizingly beautiful but are one of the rare places in the entire world that are situated below sea level.